-Cyrus Pringle's founding collection remains the largest in our herbarium, but many other botanists have made significant contributions.
-Read here about some of the most noteworthy collections and the botanists who made them.
+The founding collection of Cyrus Pringle (pictured at left with his longtime assistant Filemon Lozano) remains the largest in our herbarium, but many other botanists have made significant contributions.

 Besides those profiled here, we hold specimens from the 19th- and early 20th-century botanists O. Buchtien, C. Conzatti, W. W. Eggleston, S. B. Fairbank, A. Fendler, M. L. Fernald, A. J. Grout, J. D. Hooker and T. Thompson, L. R. Jones, W. Munro, E. Palmer, H. Perkins, H. H. Smith, E. Tuckerman, and C. Wright.